QuaCaTeam/quaca/paper/paper.md

 This approach respects backaction from the environment onto the system [@intravaia2016;@reiche2020a] and includes finite temperatures [@oelschlager2019;@oelschlaeger2021] as well as any net transfer of spin angular momentum [@intravaia2019].

-![Sketch of the setup.
-A microscopic object, say, an atom, moves with constant velocity and height above a flat macroscopic surface.
+![Schematic of the physical model.
+A microscopic object, for example, an atom, moves with constant velocity and height above a flat macroscopic surface.
 The particle is attracted by the surface ($F_{\rm CP}$, Casimir-Polder force) and experiences a moderating force ($F_{\rm fric}$, quantum friction). \label{fig:setup}](images/setup.svg){ width="800" height="600" style="display: block; margin: 0 auto" }

 # Numerical approach and code structure